Irrigation Non-Expansion Areas (INAs)

 The 1980 Groundwater Management Act established two Irrigation Non-Expansion Areas - Joseph City INA and Douglas INA.
 The Harquahala INA was created in 1981.
 The Phoenix AMA manages the Joseph City and Harquahala INAs.
 INAs have restrictions on increasing their number of irrigated acres.

-The conservation site provides information about conservation requirements, assistance, low water use plants lists, and resources.
+For more information about conservation requirements, assistance, low water use plants lists, and resources, visit www.azwater.gov/conservation.

 Groundwater Users Advisory Council (GUAC)